If you have Down’s syndrome and want to find work opportunities, register on to the WorkFit programme below.

-If you want to find some volunteer work, register on to the WorkFit Project.
+If you want to find some voluntary work, register on to the WorkFit Project.
 If you need help, ask your carer/parent.

 Daniel explained that he was looking for more variety in his week and would like the opportunity to try some work experience.